-The starting timepoint for each ensemble member is shown by blue vertical lines in Fig. S2.
-Each member started January 1st of the year 169 BCE and ran for 16 years, with each eruption happening on the 15th of June of the 2nd, 6th, 9th and 12th years modelled.
-Because exact eruption dates cannot be determined from ice-core sulphate deposition data, due to ice-core chronological uncertainties and lags between eruptions and the deposition of sulphate in the ice, we selected a summer eruption date to investigate impacts on northern hemisphere monsoon and wintertime atmospheric circulation.
-We also note that modelling accuracy will depend partly upon the accuracy of the ice-core-based forcing reconstruction employed.
-Uncertainties can arise, for example, because of variation in sulphate deposition across the polar regions for any given eruption.
-It is thus notable Sigl et al. (2015) employed several Antarctic and Greenland ice-cores in their reconstruction, helping to average out regional variability in deposition, but our results can be revisited as reconstructions incorporate more ice-cores.
+The starting time point for each ensemble member is shown by blue vertical lines in Fig. S2.
+Each member started 1 January of the year 169 BCE and ran for 16 years, with each eruption happening on 15 June of the 2nd, 6th, 9th, and 12th years modeled.
+Because exact eruption dates cannot be determined from ice-core sulfate deposition data, due to icecore chronological uncertainties and variable lags between eruptions and the deposition of sulfate in the ice, we selected a summer eruption date to investigate impacts on Northern Hemisphere monsoon and wintertime atmospheric circulation.
+We also note that modeling accuracy will depend partly upon the accuracy of the ice-core-based forcing reconstruction employed.
+Uncertainties can arise, for example, because of variation in sulfate deposition across the polar regions for any given eruption.
+It is thus notable that Sigl et al. (2015) employed several Antarctic and Greenland ice cores in their reconstruction, helping to average out regional variability in deposition, but our results can be revisited as reconstructions incorporate more ice cores.